 If satire can easily be mistaken for the real deal, then it’s not good satire.
 And no rubber stamp can pass it off as such.

 John Bloom and Joe Bob began as clearly delineated identities.
 Bloom regularly referred to Bob as a separate person in his/their column days.
 It didn’t save him from controversy — see: We Are The World parody — and I’d say he earned what he got at the time.
 But in The Movie Channel and Monstervision era, most political incorrectness stayed along the redneck lines.
 And his books, for the most part, remain excellent historical resources on an otherwise overlooked corner of cinema.

-The moment I noticed something was wrong came during the Barbara Crampton episode, when she gritted her teeth through a rant on one of the issues that has brought about this re-examination.
+The moment I noticed something was wrong came during the Barbara Crampton episode when she gritted her teeth through a rant on one of the issues that have brought about this re-examination.

 I like the guy a lot.
 I even have a picture with him.
 He’s an essential historian on a subject still underserved.
 His live show is wonderful, but it would also be easier to take without an unnecessary preamble against “safe spaces.”

 If the “satire” is that he’s mocking the spectrum of queer identity because he’s a cranky old guy, then I don’t get it — because an awful lot of horror fans seem to have taken it as implicit encouragement to do the same.
 If laughing at the joke requires shrugging off the continued harassment of entire demographics, it’s not a good joke.